ibrahim-sisar/ET6-CDSP-group-09-repo/0_domain_study/research_question.md

 This project seeks to answer the following question:

-> ***How do respiratory and cardiovascular health outcomes in 2024 vary across global cities categorized by their dominant air pollutant?***
+> ***How do respiratory and cardiovascular health outcomes vary across global cities in 2024 when categorized by their dominant air pollutant?***

 This question stems from rising concerns about air quality and its direct impact on human health.
 Many of us have personally experienced or witnessed the effects